Madden (film): Production

 It was announced in May 2023 that Will Ferrell had entered early negotiations to star in the film as John Madden, with David O. Russell set to direct.

-However, in August, Nicolas Cage would be cast to play Madden.
+However, in August 2024, Nicolas Cage would be cast to play Madden.
 In April 2025, Christian Bale was announced to portray Al Davis, while John Mulaney, Kathryn Hahn, and Sienna Miller were reported to be in talks to join the cast.
 In May, Shane Gillis joined the cast.

 Principal photography began on April 24, 2025, in Atlanta.
-In May 2025, several actors and crew members on the set of the film allegedly walked off after Russell used a racial slur, and also tried to insert usage of the slur into the script dialogue, then "belittled" other cast and crew members over objections to his using the slur.
+In May 2025, several actors and crew members on the set of the film allegedly walked off after Russell used the "n-word", and also tried to insert it in the film's dialogue, then "belittled" other cast and crew members over objections to his use of the word.

+Release

+Madden is scheduled to be released on Amazon Prime Video on November 18, 2026.
+It was previously scheduled to release on November 26, 2026.